Volunteer in Tanzania

 Oyster volunteers can volunteer as a teacher or in a children’s carehome in Tanzania.
 Our Tanzania teaching programme has been particularly popular with hundreds of volunteers since 2000; Jon, our very own destination manager, spent 5 months teaching English here on his own gap year.

-It is easy to fall in love with this country.
+As a volunteer in Tanzania it is easy to fall in love with this country.
 Living close to the heart of the village means you’ll soon be embraced as a member of the community.
 You’ll be throwing yourself into Tanzanian life and living with at least one other volunteer in basic village accommodation, similar to that of your neighbours.
 At the weekends you can meet up with other volunteers to enjoy the fantastic social life in Arusha, or even head further afield to explore the country.
 We recommend our very popular safari to grab the best chance to see the ‘Big 5’.
 Why not also take on a trek to Mount Meru, or even Kili, or visit the paradise island of Zanzibar for a relaxing snorkelling and dolphin-spotting opportunity surrounded by white sandy beaches and great friends?

 It really is possible to make a positive impact whilst volunteering in Tanzania, hence why it is such a popular destination for gap year volunteers and career break travellers alike.